Newsable: I tried AI Coke, here’s what it tastes like

 AI COKE:

-Things start to go downhill from the moment it is opened - Brad takes the lid off and almost wretches at the smell of it.
+Things start to go downhill from the moment it is opened - Brad takes the lid off and almost retches at the smell of it.

 He pours me a glass, slides it across the desk, and I’m instantly struck by its lack of bubbles.
 Is it because it has travelled on several planes to get to me?
 Possibly.
 Is it because AI doesn’t know how to make bubbles?
 Maybe.
 Is it because AI shouldn’t be getting into the business of creating fizzy drinks?
 Absolutely (in my opinion).